UAE Cost of Living 2026: Monthly Budget Breakdown

 Abu Dhabi / Sharjah single rent $950 / $850

-Use these figures to assess trade-offs between rent, buying, utilities and preferred neighborhoods.
+Use these figures to weigh the trade-offs between rent, buying, utilities, and your preferred neighborhood.

 Food and Dining: Groceries, Restaurants, and Markets